Klexus1/Whys/README.md

 # Tests

-Unit tests to be found in code>tests
+Unit tests to be found in core>tests